ARPA-E Statutory Authority

 (2) DIRECTOR.—The term “Director” means the Director of ARPA-E appointed under subsection (d) of this section.

 (3) FUND.—The term “Fund” means the Energy Transformation Acceleration Fund established under subsection (o)(1) of this section.

-(ii) reductions of energy-related emissions, including greenhouse gases; and
+(ii) reduce energy-related emissions, including greenhouse gases;

 (B) to ensure that the United States maintains a technological lead in developing and deploying advanced energy technologies.

 (2) MEANS.—ARPA-E shall achieve the goals established under paragraph (1) through advanced technology projects by—

 (A) identifying and promoting revolutionary advances in fundamental and applied sciences;

 (B) translating scientific discoveries and cutting-edge inventions into technological innovations; and

 (C) accelerating transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty.

 (1) APPOINTMENT.—There shall be in the Department of Energy a Director of ARPA-E, who shall be appointed by the President, by and with the advice and consent of the Senate.